Average Height Of People In India

 Comprehensive Overview

 The generally cited average height for Indian men is around 5 feet 8 inches (172.7 cm), while for women, it's approximately 5 feet 3 inches (160 cm).
-However, these figures should be viewed with caution, as they are often derived from older studies and may not fully reflect the current population.
+Even so, these figures should be viewed with caution, as they are often derived from older studies and may not fully reflect the current population.
 More recent studies, though limited in scope, suggest that these averages might be slightly higher, reflecting improvements in nutrition and healthcare over time.
 It's also vital to acknowledge that significant regional variations exist, with individuals in certain northern states generally being taller than those in the southern and northeastern regions.

 Trends and Latest Developments